DataDog/documentation/content/en/api/integrations_aws/aws_add_log_arn.md

 <mark>This endpoint is in public beta.</mark>

-Attach the Lambda ARN of the Lambda created for the [Datadog-AWS log collection][1] to your AWS account id in order to enable log collection for it.
+Attach the Lambda ARN of the Lambda created for the [Datadog-AWS log collection][1] to your AWS account ID to enable log collection.

 ##### ARGUMENTS